bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 If your Gradle build fails, we recommend you to check your build's log in the `APPS & ARTIFACTS` tab.
 If you're lost, you can call `--stacktrace --debug` flags (for example, `gradle ... --stacktrace --debug`) to get more detailed logs.

-In most cases `--stacktrace` should be enough, and the `Gradle Runner` step includes this flag by default. **why calling it if you can type it in in the debug section of Gradle Runner?**
+In most cases `--stacktrace` should be enough, and the `Gradle Runner` step includes this flag by default. **why calling it if you can type it in the debug section of Gradle Runner?**

 ![](/img/stacktrace.png)